The Customer’s attention is particularly drawn to the provisions of clause 8.

-A party (Receiving Party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the Receiving Party by the other party (Disclosing Party), its employees, agents or subcontractors, and any other confidential information concerning the Disclosing Party’s business or its products or its services which the Receiving Party may obtain.
-The Receiving Party shall restrict disclosure of such confidential information to such of its employees, agents or subcontractors as need to know it for the purpose of discharging the Receiving Party’s obligations under the Contract, and shall ensure that such employees, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the Receiving Party.
-This clause 7 shall survive termination of the contract unless and until such information comes into the public domain or the supplier is obliged at law to divulge such information to a third party.
+A supplier shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the supplier by the other party customer, its employees, agents or subcontractors, and any other confidential information concerning the customer’s business or its products or its services which the supplier may obtain.
+The supplier shall restrict disclosure of such confidential information to such of its employees, agents or subcontractors as need to know it for the purpose of discharging the supplier obligations under the Contract, and shall ensure that such employees, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the supplier.
+This clause 7 shall continue to have effect after termination of the contract unless and until such information comes into the public domain or the supplier is obliged at law to divulge such information to a third party.

 (a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;

 (c) breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 8.2 – Subject to clause 8.1: